Rep. Bobby Rush to retire after three decades in Congress

-In an interview with the Chicago Sun-Times Monday, Rush said he arrived at his decision after a recent conversation with his 19-year-old grandson, Jonathan.
+In an interview with the Chicago Sun-Times on Monday, Rush said he arrived at his decision after a recent conversation with his 19-year-old grandson, Jonathan.

-A spokeswoman for Rush did not immediately respond to a request for comment.
-According to NBC Chicago, Rush is expected to formally announce his decision Tuesday.
+Rush’s office said the congressman will discuss his “plans for the future” at a news conference Tuesday morning at Roberts Temple Church of God in Christ.
+The Chicago church was the site of the 1955 funeral of Emmett Till, the 14-year-old Black boy whose brutal torture and murder in Mississippi sparked the civil rights movement.

 Rush helped found the Illinois Black Panther Party in the late 1960s and is a longtime civil rights activist.
-In 2012, he was escorted from the House floor for wearing a hoodie in protest against racial profiling while calling for an investigation into the shooting death of Florida teen Trayvon Martin.
+In 2012, he was escorted from the House floor for wearing a hoodie to protest racial profiling while calling for an investigation into the fatal shooting of Florida teen Trayvon Martin.

 In recent years, Rush has introduced legislation that would make lynching a federal hate crime.
 He also has pushed the federal government to reveal files related to the killing of Fred Hampton, a Black Panther activist targeted by an FBI informant and shot by police in Chicago in 1969.